whg-training/whg-training-resources/docs/next_generation_sequencing/Building an NGS processing pipeline/pipeline.md

-## Implementing a NGS data processing pipeline.
+# Implementing a NGS data processing pipeline

+## Overview

 If you've followed the [introduction](Introduction.md), you should now have a bunch of software installed, including the `snakemake` pipelining software, and you will have a set of 10 fastq files named in